Grant manager access to Ento for other managers or supervisors to share the duties of managing your workplace.

 Core HR > People > Managers

-Add managers with full access to the Ento account (super managers), control their access level, or limit to specific locations and staff.
+Add managers with full access to the Ento account (super managers), control their access level, or limit to specific locations and employees.

 The simplest way to add managers is individually, and even if your implementation consultant uploaded all of your managers when setting up your account, you’ll very likely need to update manager permissions or details, and create additional managers in time.